So, how do you feel about China, specifically Beijing?

 Generally speaking of the Summer Palace, this fantastic architecture testified to the glory of China.
 After exploring the Great Wall and spending an entire day observing the Beijingian life in hutongs, you can now put your energy into yours and head to this palace, created wisely to be a retreat centre in the heart of extensive gardens overlooking Kunming Lake.

-Listed as UNESCO World Heritage Site, it was a former royal residence to the China emperors.
-The natural impact formulated this spot to be a delicate shade from the bustling and heat of the city, and that’s why it was called the Summer Palace.
+Listed as a UNESCO World Heritage Site, it was a former royal residence of the Chinese emperors.
+The natural impact shaped this spot to be a delicate shade from the bustling and heat of the city, and that’s why it was called the Summer Palace.

 And where the city’s rulers congregate is where the city’s art and valuable items can be located.
 That’s why your tour in any city can not be completed without exploring some royal and historic palaces.
 And that’s why we are here.